SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *A mare can dream…*

-*I wonder what story Pinkie will tell tonight?*
+*I wonder what story Pinkie will tell tonight.*

 *I know it will be fun.*